jncc/catalog/docs/data/product.rst

 Product Properties
 ==================

 The defining properties of the product, other then it's footprint.
 For example the temporal range the product covers.
-All properties in a collection should have the same property schema and requiremnts.
+All properties in a collection should have the same property schema and requirements.
 The schema of the properties is defined at the collection level.
 See :ref:`product_property_schema`.

-The properties are used when searching for products using the /search/product api end point.
+The properties are used when searching for products using the /search/product API end point.
 Searchable properties should be simple scaler attributes such as a string, number or date.
 See :ref:`search_product`.

 There is no reason why the properties of a product cannot also contain complex elements.
 However such property elements cannot be searched on and would only serve to hold additional data about the product.